 - My body didn’t respond as readily to medication, or exercise, or changing my diet

 My A1C level steadily crept back up.
 The change between each quarterly reading was not a lot.
 But by the end of my third year of living with diabetes I could spit, but I was nowhere near tight control.

 By the middle of 2015, my A1C graph is a bumpy one.
 In the 7s mostly.
 Up and down.
 Life with type 2 continues.

 It takes conscious effort.
 There are a lot of things to manage.
 There are a lot of unknowns.
 Sometimes my body responds positively and sometimes it doesn’t.
 Sometimes it feels like it is all I can do to keep those spinning dinner plates that make up my life from crashing down around me.
 To live well it’s important for me to hold on to my sense of humor (and my sanity) along the way.
 For me, that just might be the key to living well with diabetes.

 MEDICAL DISCLOSURE: If you have diabetes, pre-diabetes or some other medical condition be sure to consult with your medical team (doctor, nutritionist, etc.) before making any changes to your health routine.
 I am not a medical professional of any kind.
 I do not give medical advice.

-EMPLOYMENT DISCLOSURE: I work for the Diabetes Hands Foundation as a development manager.
+EMPLOYMENT DISCLOSURE: I used to work for the Diabetes Hands Foundation.
 While I may write about the foundation and its programs on this blog, my writings and opinions here are my own.